-One of the most economical and effective ways to boost your company’s brand awareness or image is podcasting.
-According to recent reports, podcasting is projected to be a $153 billion industry by 2030.
+One of the most effective and economical ways to boost your company’s brand awareness or image is through podcasting.
+According to recent reports, the podcasting industry is projected to reach $153 billion by 2030.
+One of the ways many podcasters can repurpose their content is by having their audio files transcribed by a podcast transcription services company.

 Is podcasting right for your business?